Realistic Noise Models

 4. Disorder on a noisy circuit

 The same distribution syntax works in digital simulation.
-Below, bit-flip rates on each qubit follow independent bell curves; one sample is drawn per Simulator.run call.
+Below, bit-flip rates on each qubit follow independent log-normal draws; one sample is drawn per Simulator.run call.

 1from mqt.yaqs import Observable, StrongSimParams